Masquerade ball: History

 Masquerade balls were a feature of the Carnival season in the 15th century, and involved increasingly elaborate allegorical Royal Entries, pageants, and triumphal processions celebrating marriages and other dynastic events of late medieval court life.
 The "Bal des Ardents" ("Burning Men's Ball") was held by Charles VI of France, and intended as a Bal des sauvages ("Wild Men's Ball"), a form of costumed ball (morisco).
 It took place in celebration of the marriage of a lady-in-waiting of Charles VI of France's queen in Paris on January 28, 1393.
 The King and five courtiers dressed as wildmen of the woods (woodwoses), with costumes of flax and pitch.
 If they came too close to a torch, the dancers would catch fire.
 (This episode may have influenced Edgar Allan Poe's short story "Hop-Frog".)
 Such costumed dances were a special luxury of the Ducal Court of Burgundy.

 Masquerade balls were extended into costumed public festivities in Italy during the 16th century Renaissance (Italian maschera).
 They were generally elaborate dances held for members of the upper classes, and were particularly popular in Venice.
 They have been associated with the tradition of the Venetian Carnival.
 With the fall of the Venetian Republic at the end of the 18th century, the use and tradition of masks gradually began to decline, until they disappeared altogether.

 Masquerade ball at Château de Hattonchâtel, France.

 They became popular throughout mainland Europe in the 17th and 18th centuries, sometimes with fatal results.
 In 1792 Gustav III of Sweden was assassinated at a masquerade ball by the disgruntled nobleman Jacob Johan Anckarström, an event which Eugène Scribe and Daniel Auber turned into the opera Gustave III.
 The same event was the basis of Giuseppe Verdi's opera A Masked Ball, although the censors in the original production forced him to portray it as a fictional story set in Boston.
+Also, the Masquerade Ball on Mardi Gras in 1778 at the Royal Opera of Versailles almost led to a serious duel within the Royal Family of France.
 Most masks came from countries like Switzerland and Italy.

 A Swiss count who arrived in Italy in 1708, is credited with introducing to London the Venetian fashion of a semi-public masquerade ball, to which one might subscribe, with the first being held at Haymarket Opera House.
 London's public gardens, like Vauxhall Gardens, refurbished in 1732, and Ranelagh Gardens, provided optimal outdoor settings, where characters masked and in fancy dress mingled with the crowds.
 The reputation for unseemly behavior, unescorted women and assignations motivated a change of name, to the Venetian ridotto, but as "The Man of Taste" observed in 1733: